Manual map management

 Canceling map operations

-If you want to cancel the scheduled map operations, you can do it with the NDSStoreUpdater.cancelAllMapOperations(for:)
+If you want to cancel one or more map operations, you can do that via the NDSStoreUpdater.cancelAllMapOperations(for:)

 method.
 Here is an example: